since 2009

 fe4bbe81600a40063594e597e00eb05b

 Walk the grand tree-lined promenades of the new city.
 Relax in the little corners tucked away in the old Medina.
 Come to Rabat for a tour of Morocco that is both unique and deeply fascinating.
 At night you can walk around the new city and see it lit up with Christmas lights on towering palm trees.
 Spend your afternoon sitting in tiny sandwich shops in the Medina and watch as people walk past.
 Spend your days immersing yourself in history at one of Rabat’s many historical sites and museums.
-However long your trip in Morocco, Rabat is a must-see destination.
+Arguably less historical than Marrakech or Fes, Rabat has a different cachet

 Chellah